Democrats throw support behind Fetterman following depression revelation: ‘A sign of strength’

-Senate Democrats on Thursday instantly rallied around Sen. John Fetterman (D-Pa.) after his office announced he checked himself into a Washington-area hospital to be treated for clinical depression.
+Senate Democrats on Thursday instantly rallied around Sen. John Fetterman (Pa.) after his office announced he checked himself into a Washington-area hospital to be treated for clinical depression.

 “Happy to hear @SenFettermanPA is getting the help he needs and deserves.
-Millions of Americans, like John, struggle with depression each day,” Senate Majority Leader Chuck Schumer (D-N.Y.) tweeted.
+Millions of Americans, like John, struggle with depression each day,” Senate Majority Leader Chuck Schumer (D-N.Y.) wrote on Twitter.
 “I am looking forward to seeing him return to the Senate soon.”

 “I stand by John Fetterman and his family,” Senate Democratic Whip Dick Durbin (Ill.) told The Hill.
 “This a challenge, an unimaginable challenge, that he has faced in life.
 He deserves the very best in professional care and I’m sure he’ll get it at Walter Reed.”